ublk-org/sbitmap/README.md

 - `get()`: Acquire semantics - ensures allocated bit is visible before use
 - `put()`: Release semantics - ensures all writes complete before bit is freed
+- `get_batch()`: Acquire semantics - ensures all allocated bits are visible before use
+- `put_batch()`: Release semantics - ensures all writes complete before bits are freed

 ## Comparison with Alternatives